 From the ground station, operators have the choice to utilize the Equinix data center in Seattle.
 In addition to offering colocation services, operators can also connect to cloud providers and other third-party companies to scale their operations if they don’t already have a data processing solution.

 Through ATLAS, satellite operators can utilize an interface to schedule satellite passes and pick up data.
-With this interface, operators can access a large number of integrated ground stations across the country.
-Using this software, operators are not only able to schedule passes at Quintillion’s HiLDA location but also at other locations around the globe where they pay for ground station services.
+With this interface, a large number of integrated ground stations across the country can be accessed.
+Therefore, operators are not only able to schedule passes at Quintillion’s HiLDA location, but also at other locations around the globe where they pay for ground station services.
 This enables operators to increase the number of passes they process a day, diversify the times and locations of those passes, and pick up different types of satellites (such as geostationary or highly elliptical orbiting satellites).

 The remoteness ofUtqiaġvik is another natural advantage of its location.
 It’s not an area anyone can readily access, which provides a layer of security for the satellite data being retrieved and processed.
 Additionally, the HiLDA ground station has several stringent security standards in place, including cameras and 24/7 monitoring, data encryption, and a local presence that can respond and do maintenance checks.

 The location of the HiLDA Ground Station offers several opportunities for scalability.
 Currently, we are building two platforms that will allow customers to operate on Ka and Ku bands, in addition to putting out additional S and X bands.
 We also have multiple options for expansions that are adjacent to our facility.

 Choose the Quintillion HiLDA Ground Station for Your Satellite Operation